Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Preliminary lemmas and discussions

+One of the key technial ingredients in analyzing FCA on trees is a local version of the width lemma (see Lemma \ref{lem:width}).
+Roughly speaking, if a small subtree in a tree has a restricted width less than $(\kappa/2) -1$, which is one less than what is required by the width lemma (see Lemma \ref{lem:width}), then one can delete such subtree from the whole tree without affecting the dynamics of the rest.
+This enables inductive arguments.
+This observation has been used in \cite{lyu2015synchronization, lyu2017global} to analyze FCA and its continuous counterpart called the 4-coupling on trees.

-\qquad A natural extension of the above observation to a proper subgraph is our starting point to understand FCA dynamics on finite trees, which we shall introduce now.
-A connected subgraph $S\subseteq G$ is called a \textit{$k$-star} if it has a vertex $v$, called the \textit{center}, such that all the other vertices of $S$ are leaves in $G$.
-A $k$-star $S$ is called a \text{$k$-branch} if the center of $S$ has only one neighbor in $G-S$, which we may call the \textit{root} of $S$.
-We may denote a $k$-branch by $B$ rather than by $S$.
-Note that branches are smallest induced subgraphs of trees with a single vertex adjacent to its complement.
-Hence it is the smallest subgraph which gets minimal perturbation from outside and yet it should have a simple internal dynamics.
-Our observation is that if $w_{B}(X_{0})<\kappa/2-1$, then such small branch width is maintained in the dynamics and the global dynamics restricts on the complement $G-B$.
+A connected subgraph $S\subseteq G$ is called a \textit{$r$-star} if it has a vertex $v$, called the \textit{center}, such that all the other vertices of $S$ are leaves in $G$.
+A $r$-star $S$ is called a \text{$r$-branch} if the center of $S$ has only one neighbor in $G-S$, which we may call the \textit{root} of $S$.
+We may denote a $r$-branch by $B$ rather than by $S$.
+Note that branches are the smallest induced subgraphs of trees with a single vertex adjacent to their complement.
+Hence it is the smallest subgraph which gets minimal perturbation from outside and yet it should have simple internal dynamics.
+We say a dynamic $(X_{t})_{t\ge 0}$ on $G$ \textit{restricts on $H\subset G$} if the restriction $X_{t}\mapsto X_{t}|_{H}$ and transition map $\tau$ commute, i.e., the induced restricted dynamic $(X_{t}|_{H})_{t\ge 0}$ follows the same transition map on $H$.
+We say the dynamic $(X_{t})_{t\ge 1}$ on $G$ \textit{restricts on $H$ eventually} if there exists $r\ge 0$ such that $(X_{t})_{t\ge r}$ restricts on $H$.